tclssg/tclssg/README.md

 -------

 MIT.
 See the file `LICENSE` for details.

+Tclssg logo images are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 Markdown 1.0.1 is copyright (c) 2004 John Gruber and is distributed under a three-clause BSD license.
 See `external/Markdown_1.0.1/License.text`.